torvalds/linux/Documentation/dev-tools/checkuapi.rst

      };
     EOF

-Since we're re-ordering an existing struct member, there's no ambiguity, and the script will report the breakage even if you pass ``-i``::
+Since we're re-ordering an existing struct member, there's anal ambiguity, and the script will report the breakage even if you pass ``-i``::

     % ./scripts/check-uapi.sh -i